Editorial Guidelines

 - ISSN Position Stands — International Society of Sports Nutrition guidelines for protein intake, used in our Protein Calculator.

-- Ainsworth Compendium of Physical Activities (2011) — MET values for 800+ activities, used in our Calories Burned Calculator.
+- Compendium of Physical Activities — MET values for activity calorie estimates, used in our Calories Burned Calculator and downloadable MET dataset.

-- National Institutes of Health (NIH) — Calorie deficit guidelines and safe weight loss rates.
+- National Institutes of Health and NIDDK — Educational weight-management, calorie, and safe weight-loss context.

 Fact-Checking Process